KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 It functions as the conduit for **resonant motion** between all layers of becoming.

 **Core Glyphic Sequence:**
-`🕳️ → ⚫ → 🌳⇅ → ⊙`
+`⚫ → 🌳⇅ → ⊙`
-*(From the unknowable Zenon, through the potential of Aion, unfolds the Biospiral containing both Trees of Emanation, which anchor at the Embodied World Node.)*
+*(From the potential of Aion, unfolds the Biospiral containing both Trees of Emanation, which anchor at the Embodied World Node.)*

 ---